On this page

 The trustee calculates Lee’s assessed income.

-The trustee sends Lee a notice of assessment requiring him to pay a total of $9236.58 to his estate and provides him with a fortnightly payment schedule.
+The trustee sends Lee a notice of assessment requiring him to pay a total of $9,592.96 to his estate and provides him with a fortnightly payment schedule.
 Lee makes payments directly to his trustee and the trustee monitors the amounts received to ensure that Lee pays on time.
 Payment arrangements may be changed if Lee is paid monthly or his income is seasonal.
+The first payment in the schedule must not be required or stated as due earlier than 14 days from the date of the notification to the bankrupt..

-- Section 139M of the Bankruptcy Act further expands the definition of income for contributions purposes to include amounts “derived” by a bankrupt, even if not received by the bankrupt, with section 139K defining “derived” as:
+- Section 139M of the Act further expands the definition of income for contributions purposes to include amounts derived by a bankrupt, even if not received by the bankrupt, with section 139K defining derived as:

 - The Official Trustee therefore assesses the income derived by the bankrupt, which is not necessarily the same as the income received by the bankrupt.
 It is the income that is derived that is the basis of the calculation outlined in paragraph 2.1 above.